 Sokka in Avatar: The Last Airbender wrestles with feelings of this, as his girlfriends tend to suffer, and his master plan for invasion failed, causing dozens to be captured (or killed).
 He eventually gets over this partially when he rescues Suki and his father from prison, though that doesn't mean his horrific luck is over.

 Zim.
 Just...
 Zim.
 A partial list of his "accomplishments": He singlehandedly wrecked a universal conquest operation, mostly obliterated his home planet, caused TWO planet-wide blackouts (one when he was TWO MINUTES OLD), killed TWO previous leaders of his planet... oh, and he blew up a planet by scratching himself.

 Arcee in Transformers Prime is worried about this, as her two previous partners have died and she fears the same might happen to Jack.

 Any Dethklok concert will have people die in bizarre and gruesome ways.
 Any band member, however, is likely to have horribly gory tragedies follow them-such as drunk rednecks crashing into their classroom and killing their friends.

 The five main boys of South Park - Stan, Kyle, Cartman, Kenny, and Butters - are notorious Weirdness Magnets, but they're also doom magnets.
 There have been multiple violent deaths and apocalyptic events attributable to any one (or all) of them in one way or another.
 Too many to count, in fact.

 Poor Princess Cadance.
 Any attempt to spend time with Twilight somehow leads to a crisis, often times involving the fate of Equestria.
+Heck, her debut episode had her wedding crashed by Changelings.
 It's gotten so bad that some of the ponies are starting to lampshade it.